 Students without an accredited bachelor's degree are initially admitted on probation for 48 units.
-Certificate applicants without an accredited bachelor's or are admitted on academic probation for the entirety of the certificate program).
+Certificate applicants without an accredited bachelor's or are admitted on academic probation for the entirety of the certificate program.
 In addition, the following restrictions apply to those admitted in this way:

-- Students are required to take ST511 Orientation to Theological Studies in their first quarter of studies (Certificate in Youth Ministry applicants may be exempt from this requirement).
-The class is available every quarter on the Pasadena campus and online. - Students are restricted to a limited number of units in their first quarter at Fuller - Students are not allowed to take distance learning classes until the probationary period has been completed (with the exception of ST511). - This admission option is not available for the MA in Theology or MS in Marital and Family Therapy degrees.
+- Students are required to take ST511 Orientation to Theological Studies in their first quarter of studies (Certificate in Youth Ministry and Korean language program applicants may be exempt from this requirement).
+The class is available every quarter on the Pasadena campus and online. - Students are restricted to a limited number of units in their first quarter at Fuller - Students are not allowed to take Individualized Distance Learning (IDL) classes until the probationary period has been completed. - This admission option is not available for the MA in Theology degree or any School of Psychology program.